-For many people, baby christening is very much similar to weddings.
+For many people, baby christening is very much similar to wedding.
 It is an important part of a child’s life and therefore it is necessary to make it as memorable as possible.
-There is no better way to capture those memories than to have christening photography.
+There is no better way to capture those memories than to have christening photography(krikstynu fotosesija).
 Where children are involved, things are quite unpredictable and it is important to know a few things before the big day so as to capture all the unique moments.
 Some of the things you should do include:

 This should be done well in advance.
 It is important to list all the formal shots you don’t want the photographer to miss such as the baby with the godparents and parents, group shots, and all other details that may be overlooked.